 Begin with the objective of identifying the actual conflict ensuring everyone knows exactly what.

 If you’re running a business with family and friends, you need to focus on the appreciation you give them in your business as well.
-The best ways to do that are to sincerely say thank you, person to person, and to celebrate even small wins together as a team.
+The best ways to do that are to sincerely say thank you personally, to person and to celebrate even small wins together as a team.